Project title: Policy and Legal Advice Centre (PLAC III), Serbia

 4.2 General professional experience (25 points)

-• At least 8 (eight) years of general postgraduate professional experience related to the Union acquis in the field of free movement of goods, gained in an EU Member State, a candidate or a potential candidate country
+• At least 5 (five) years of general postgraduate professional experience related to the Union acquis, gained in an EU Member State, candidate or a potential candidate country.

 4.3 Specific professional experience (50 points)

-• At least 3 (three) preferably 5 (five) years of postgraduate professional experience in drafting and/or implementing legislation in relation to Union acquis in the free movement of goods sector;
+• 2 (two) preferably 3 (three) years of postgraduate professional experience in drafting and/or implementing legislation and/or policy documents in the area of agriculture and rural development;

-• Knowledge of the Serbian legal system would be an advantage
+• Knowledge of the Serbian legal system will be an advantage.

 5. Applications